Mike Vernon (ice hockey): Personal life

 Vernon was born February 24, 1963, in Calgary.
 His father Martin worked in construction and was president of the South Calgary community hockey organization where young Mike played his youth hockey.
 Vernon attended Central Memorial High School and Henry Wise Wood Senior High School.
 He was always a goaltender, often joining his father for practices by age four and always focusing on the goaltenders.
 He considered his mother Lorraine his first coach and claimed his introduction to goaltending came from his family: "I had three brothers and when it came time to play hockey, they always said the same thing: 'Get Mikey, he'll play net.'"

 Vernon and his wife Jane were married three days after his 1994 trade to Detroit.
 The couple have four children: daughter Amelia and three sons, Matthew, John and William.
-Matthew is currently a goalie with the Jacksonville Icemen of the East Coast Hockey League.
+Matthew is currently a goalie with HC TWK Innsbruck of the ICE Hockey League in Austria.
 The couple live in Calgary, but maintain a home in Invermere, British Columbia.
 Following his hockey career, Vernon has become involved in real estate development in the Windermere region near Invermere.
 He was also an investor in the Bear Mountain resort near Victoria, British Columbia.